dannycab/stupidmoviepicker/API.md

-# 📡 API Documentation
+# 📡 stupidMoviePicker v0.1 — API Documentation

-Complete REST API documentation for YouTube Movie Picker.
+Complete REST API documentation for **stupidMoviePicker v0.1**.
 The API provides programmatic access to all movie management and discovery features.

 ## 🔗 Base URL